openbakery/gradle-xcodePlugin/Documentation/Parameters.md

   default value: empty

+* _projectFile_ - path to the `xcodeproj` file.
+You only need to set this if you have multiple xcodeproj in the same directory.

+	default value: empty - This means that the first `xcodeproj` is automatically picked that is present in the project directory

 * _ipaFileName_ - a custom name for the generated ipa file

   default value: the applicaiton name is used if no ipaFileName is given